Package 'dda'

 Description

-cdda.indep computes CDDA test statistics to evaluate asymmetries of predictor-error independence of competing conditional models (y ~ x * m vs. x ~ y * m with m being a continuous or categorical moderator).
+cdda.indep evaluates asymmetries of predictor-error independence of competing conditional models (y ~ x * m vs. x ~ y * m with m being a continuous or categorical moderator). print returns the output of standard linear model coefficients for causally competing target and alternative models. plot returns graphs of cdda.indep results. summary returns test statistics from the cdda.indep class object.

 Usage